-Life & Work
+Life & Work – Patricia’s Success Story

 Can Balance Really Exist Between the Two?

-After 4 months, and actively blogging about her activities she had another company pick her up and she worked between two different companies, her original employer and a new up and coming organization.
-She maintained both roles a year and made much more than either could compensate her for in she had worked full-time.
-Eventually she fully transitioned over to the new company and supported them for another two years.
-She joined a consultancy practice in 2011 and has been with them on a limited time basis.
-This has allowed her to continue her career while still finding time for her two children and husband.
+In the end, Patricia stayed home for four months, but three months were paid due to her meticulous development and appreciation of herself.
+What she gained most of all, however, was the development of the best perception of her by her employers and, most of all, of herself.
+After four months and actively blogging about her activities, she had another company pick her up, and she worked between two different companies, her original employer and a new up and coming organization.
+She maintained both roles for a year and made much more than either could compensate her for if she had worked full-time.
+Eventually, she fully transitioned over to the new company and supported them for another two years.
+She then joined a consultancy practice in 2011 and has been with them on a limited time basis, allowing her to continue her career while still finding time for her two children and husband.